hazelcast/hazelcast-reference-manual/src/MapEvents.md

 You can listen to map-wide or entry-based events using the listeners provided by the Hazelcast's eventing framework.
 To listen to these events, implement a `MapListener` sub-interface.

-A map-wide event is fired as a result of a map-wide operation: for example, `IMap#clear` or `IMap#evictAll`.
+A map-wide event is fired as a result of a map-wide operation.
+For example, `IMap#clear` or `IMap#evictAll`.
-An entry-based event is fired after the operations that affect a specific entry: for example, `IMap#remove` or `IMap#evict`.
+An entry-based event is fired after the operations that affect a specific entry.
+For example, `IMap#remove` or `IMap#evict`.

 #### Catching a Map Event